With over 60 professors in the program, our student-teacher ratio is less than 1 : 1.

 Lawyer (University of Buenos Aires, Argentina), Master in “Global Rule and Constitutional Democracy” (University of Genoa, Italy) and PhD in Law - curriculum Philosophy of Law and History of legal culture (University of Genoa, Italy).

-She is currently a full-time postdoctoral research fellow at the University of Genoa, and a member of the Editorial Board of the “Analisi e diritto” journal.
+She is currently a Postdoctoral Fellow in Theory and Philosophy of Law at the University of Belgrade, within the Horizon Twinning project “ALF - Advancing cooperation on the Foundations of Law”, and a member of the Editorial Board of the “Analisi e diritto” journal.
 She has worked as a professor and teaching assistant at different universities in Argentina and Italy, and has participated as an assistant researcher in various research projects in the field of theory and philosophy of law (for example, about legal principles and optimization of the design of laws).
 She has also served as a full-time legislative advisor to the First Minority Leader of the Honourable Chamber of Deputies of the Nation of the Argentine Republic (2012-2015).